 Select the project you would like to work on and contact the corresponding Professor.
 The projects are by SP# only until the end of May.
-If there are any remaining slots then they open up to all students.
+If there are any slot left, then they are open to all students.

 There is a limit of 6 students per section depending on the project.
 Once the limit is reached no more students can be added.
 The students in the section will constitute a group that will work together towards the design and manufacturing of the project prototype.
 If the section of your first preference is closed, please select your subsequent choice.